glazedanalytics/glazed-docs/docs/quick-start/quick-start-guide.md

 This is where the magic happens by connecting your tracking documentation to your Figma designs:

 1. **Navigate to your imported Figma file** in Glazed
-2. **Click an interactive elements** like buttons, forms, and links
+2. **Click on interactive elements** like buttons, forms, and links
 3. **Assign events** to each element:
    a. **Use existing events** from your import, or
    b. **Create new events** from scratch, or